 Magnesium is an abundant mineral in the body with approximately half of the supply located in the bones and the remainder in the muscles and soft tissues.
 It has great importance not only for general biochemistry, but also for neuro-muscular activity.
 For example, persistent or severe muscle pains are common signs of magnesium deficiency.

 In general practice, oral supplements of magnesium (and other nutrients) have been reported beneficial for treating muscle cramps & discomfort.
 The problem, however, with oral dosing is that it takes a long time for it to work, and it can become complicated by poor absorption & diarrhoea (if given too much).
-Here is where the intravenous use of magnesium and the “Magnesium Cocktail Therapy” becomes appropriate.
+Here is where the intravenous use of magnesium may be of additional value.

 The use of intravenous magnesium in medicine is not a new phenomenon.
 Below is a partial list of research-supported uses of intravenous magnesium and its safety.